Could a possible conference center and/or performing arts center be in the works at the proposed Dunwoody Crown Towers development?

 The possible conference center, or performing arts center, could be included as a standalone venue or as part of the hotel, he said, and could handle community events and conferences.

-Crnkovich said he liked the idea because he wants the development at Perimeter Center to include development that would keep people in the area past work hours and to create something like a 24-hour community.
+Crnkovich said he liked the idea because he wants the development at Perimeter Center to include things that would keep people in the area past work hours and to create something like a 24-hour community.

 Brown, representing property owners Crown Holdings Group, owner of the property seeking to develop the land, said that also bringing in residential development into the area will help create that 24-hour community.